-Leaving home is a big step, but moving out is easier if you make some preparations before you go.
+Leaving home is a big step, but moving out is easier if you make some plans first.

 Many private landlords will only rent to a young person if they have a guarantor.
 A guarantor is someone, usually a parent, who will have to pay the rent if you don’t.